-Since ShipStation is a cloud-based app, its performance can be affected by the browser you're using it in.
+Since ShipStation is a cloud-based app, its performance can be affected by the browser you're using.
 If you find that ShipStation is loading slowly or is not as responsive as usual to where you click, this may be a result of a few different browser-related issues.

 There are several browsers to choose from out there, but time and time again, we've found that ShipStation runs most optimally on these two browsers: